eslint/eslint/docs/rules/func-names.md

 * `"generators": "always" | "as-needed" | "never"`
     * `"always"` require named generators
     * `"as-needed"` require named generators if the name cannot be assigned automatically in an ES6 environment.
-In practice this is everywhere.
     * `"never"` disallow named generators where possible.

 When a value for `generators` is not provided the behavior for generator functions falls back to the base option.